 For the year ended December 31, 2009, we had net cash generated from operating activities of RMB551.4 million.
 The net operating cash flow primarily reflected our profit before taxation of RMB829.5 million for 2009, as adjusted by income statement items with non-cash effect of RMB71.6 million and effect of non-operating activities of RMB91.8 million, income tax paid of RMB160.1 million and cash outflows due to the increase of RMB281.4 million in the balances of working capital.
 The increase of RMB281.4 million in the balances of working capital was mainly due to the combined effect of an increase of RMB377.2 million in gross amount due from customers for contract work, an increase of RMB308.0 million in trade and bills receivables and a decrease of RMB61.5 million in receipts in advance, which were partially offset by an increase of RMB203.1 million in trade and bills payables and an increase of RMB257.6 million in gross amount due to customers for contract work.
-The increase in gross amount due from customers for contract work.
-The increase in gross amount due to customers for contract work.
-The increase in gross amount due to customers for contract work was mainly due to our business expansion and revenue growth.
+The increase in gross amount due from customers for contract work, trade and bills receivables, trade and bills payables and gross amount due to customers for contract work was mainly due to our business expansion and revenue growth.

 For the year ended December 31, 2008, we had net cash generated from operating activities of RMB788.4 million.
 The net operating cash flow primarily reflected our profit before taxation of RMB378.9 million for 2008, as adjusted by income statement items with non-cash effect of RMB59.6 million and effect of non-operating activities of RMB72.2 million, income tax paid of RMB115.1 million and cash inflows due to the decrease in the balances of working capital of RMB392.8 million.
-The decrease of RMB392.8 million in the balances of working capital was mainly due to the combined effect of an increase of RMB202.0 million in trade and bills payables, an increase of RMB522.5 million in gross amount due to customers for contract work, an increase of RMB243.8 million in receipts in advance and an increase of RMB517.4 million in gross amount due from customers for contract work, an increase of RMB65.3 million in trade and bills receivables and an increase of RMB65.3 million in deposits, prepayments and other receivables.
+The decrease of RMB392.8 million in the balances of working capital was mainly due to the combined effect of an increase of RMB202.0 million in trade and bills payables, an increase of RMB522.5 million in gross amount due to customers for contract work, an increase of RMB243.8 million in receipts in advance and an increase of RMB168.9 million in accrued expenses and other payables, which were partially offset by an increase of RMB517.4 million in gross amount due from customers for contract work, an increase of RMB115.3 million in trade and bills receivables and an increase of RMB65.3 million in deposits, prepayments and other receivables.
 The increase in trade and bills payables, gross amount due to customers for contract work, receipts in advance, gross amount due from customers for contract work and trade and bills receivables was mainly due to our business expansion and revenue growth.
 However, our balances of working capital decreased in 2008 primarily due to the impact of the global financial crisis, resulting in a temporarily slow down in the progress of certain of our sizable projects in the second half of 2008, leading to less working capital requirement from our construction work.